joydeeprony89/vivid-theme/README.md

 Installation
 1. Open the extensions sidebar on your Visual Studio Code
-2. Search for Vivid Theme Or Jaydeep Shil
+2. Search for vividic or jaydeep
 3. Click on Install Button
 4. Click Reload to reload your editor
-5. Select the Manage Cog (bottom left) > Color Theme ＞ Vivid Theme 🌟🌟🌟🌟🌟 Rate five-stars please 😃
+5. Select the Manage Cog (bottom left) > Color Theme ＞ vividic 🌟🌟🌟🌟🌟 Rate five-stars please 😃